jsquire4/unityService/README.md

 # unityService
-auto mailer and reporting show page using Node.js
+auto mailer and reporting show page using Node.js and Mongodb

-This app requires Mongodb using Mlab, and Nodemailer using Gmail.
+In order to run this project you must have node installed.
+It is currently set up to run with a remote database hosted by Mlab, but that can easily be changed to a local Mongo database

+To install node go here: https://nodejs.org/en/download/

+To install Mongo go here: https://www.mongodb.com/download-center

 To avoid leaking sensitive keys, passwords, and other information, add a .env file in the root directory.

-//.env
+/.env
 GMAIL_MAIL = email@gmail.com

 GMAIL_PASS = emailpass1234

 MLAB_PASS = mlabpass1234

 MLAB_USER = userName

 etc.

+After adding the .env file, iniate the server (while in the project root directory) by running:
+- npm install
+- node server.js

 There are currently only 3 routes that work:
 // (index.js)